SENS3: Multisensory Database of Finger-Surface Interactions and Corresponding Sensations: SENS3 Database

 \subsection{Collected data}

-\href{https://www.sens3.net}{\emph{SENS3.net}} hosts our database\footnote{The empty download links will be directed to the \href{https://data.4tu.nl/private_datasets/u0hMHjcRwchpvkabaAxb_eAFr3vjqvh90kXLFLbBfcc}{4TU research data repository} upon acceptance.}.
+\href{https://www.sens3.net}{\emph{SENS3.net}} hosts our database.
 The website was designed to provide a comprehensive resource for the recorded data and the recording procedures.
 It consists of three pages:

-\begin{enumerate} \item `Home' page: provides a general overview of the database, featuring informative figures and videos that enable users to grasp the essence of our database and the recording techniques. \item `Recording Setup' page: includes an overview of the recording setup, data recording procedures, hardware list, and a figure depicting the camera and microphone arrangement. \item `Surfaces' page: hosts the collection of finger-surface interaction data organized into ten distinct categories.
+\begin{enumerate} \item `Home' page: provides a general overview of the database, featuring informative figures and videos that enable users to grasp the essence of our database and the recording techniques. \item `Recording Setup' page: includes an overview of the recording setup, data recording procedures, GUI, hardware list, and a figure depicting the camera and microphone arrangement. \item `Surfaces' page: hosts the collection of finger-surface interaction data organized into ten distinct categories.
 Users can click on a category to view the photos of each surface within it and download the associated data.
 The surface data are further aggregated based on different participants.
-The `Surfaces' page also includes a `Metadata' section, offering details about available files along with their descriptions and further information about surface physical properties. \end{enumerate}
+The `Surfaces' page also includes a `Metadata' section, offering details about available files along with their descriptions and further information about surface physical properties; see Table~\ref{tab:metadata}). \item `About' page: contains citation detail for the paper and additional information about the authors.